Patsy Mink: Death

 On August 30, 2002, Mink was hospitalized in Honolulu's Straub Clinic and Hospital due to complications from chickenpox.
 Her condition steadily worsened, and on September 28, 2002, she died in Honolulu of viral pneumonia, at age 74.
 In recognition of the national mourning of her death, Secretary of Defense Donald Rumsfeld ordered all flags at military institutions lowered to half staff in her honor.
 Mink received a national memorial and was honored with a state funeral held on October 4 in the Hawaii State Capitol Rotunda attended by leaders and members of Congress.
-Women's groups honored Mink by forming a human lei of around 900 women who surrounded the tent where Mink's casket stood in the capital atrium and sang Hawaiian songs.
-She was buried at the National Memorial Cemetery of the Pacific, near the Punchbowl Crater.
+Women's groups honored Mink by forming a human lei of approximately 900 women who surrounded the tent where Mink's casket stood in the capital atrium, while singing Hawaiian songs.
+She is buried at the National Memorial Cemetery of the Pacific, near the Punchbowl Crater.
 Mink's death occurred one week after she had won the 2002 primary election, too late for her name to be removed from the general election ballot.
 On November 5, 2002, Mink was posthumously re-elected to Congress.
 Her vacant seat was filled by Ed Case after a special election on January 4, 2003.